kshitizdoon/NLP/README.md

 # NLP
-This repo contains my work on the Udemy course Natural Language Processing using python.
+This repo contains my work on Natural Language Processing using python.